isaacssemugenyi/isaacssemugenyi/README.md

 ### Hi there 👋 I'm Isaac Ssemugenyi

-# - 🔭 I’m a developer with experience in rest api development: MERN, MEVN, Springboot, Nextjs and Rust(Actix-web)
+# - 🔭 Developer with rest API development experience: MERN, MEVN, Springboot, Nextjs and Rust(Actix-web)
 - 🌱 I'm working at [flyhub Uganda](https://www.flyhub.co.ug) as a software developer mainly majoring in frontend with vuejs and Nextjs and backend with springboot
 - I am an active member of COPSE (community of Practice for Software Developers) and a Student of Computer Science at [Ndejje University](https://ndejjeuniversity.ac.ug)
 - 💬 Ask me about javascript, reactjs, vuejs, nextjs and java, springboot, rust